List of Gotham (franchise) characters: Oswald Cobblepot / Penguin

-Oswald Chesterfield (Kapelput) Cobblepot (portrayed by Robin Lord Taylor; season 1–5) is a cunning, well-spoken criminal "snitch."
+Oswald Chesterfield (Kapelput) Cobblepot (portrayed by Robin Lord Taylor; seasons 1–5) is a cunning, well-spoken criminal "snitch".
 He starts out as an attendant for Fish Mooney at her nightclub, and early on displays a sadistic, violent streak despite his small size.
 After he is discovered to be an informant for the GCPD, he is brutally beaten, leaving him with an odd way of walking furthering his nickname "Penguin".
 He escapes an attempt on his life, collaborating with Don Falcone when Gordon deliberately misfires at the pier where Oswald has been sent for execution.
 After a stint in the Maroni crime family as a restaurant manager, he convinces Maroni of his loyalty, even setting up a robbery by some actors in which he feigns heroism to show his devotion.
 He later kills the three actors with poisoned cannolis and presumably keeps the stolen cash they had on them.
 Oswald later assumes Mooney's position in the Falcone crime family when Mooney's plot against the Don is uncovered.
 At the end of season one, Oswald is Gotham City's sole remaining mob boss, with all of his rivals either dead, missing, or having fled Gotham.

 Theo Galavan and Tabitha kidnap his mother, forcing him to help them.
 After they kill her, Oswald swears revenge and is later wounded during an attack on an event where Theo is holding his victory party for his election.
 After recuperating at Edward Nygma's place, he and Gabe follow Theo Galavan's henchmen where they save Jim Gordon from him.
 After the battle against the Saint Dumas, Oswald knocks out Nathaniel Barnes and convinces Gordon that Theo may never be convicted and must be killed.
 He and Jim then take Galavan to an isolated area, and Oswald mercilessly beats Galavan for killing his mother, before Gordon finishes Theo off with a gunshot.